ChinmayItagi/KNN--Vertebral-Column/README.md

 clidean, Manhattan, and Chebyshev distances and report the best test errors when k ∈ {1, 6, 11, 16, . . . , 196}.
 (f) What is the lowest training error rate you achieved in this exercise?
-3
-You can use sklearn.neighbors.DistanceMetric.
-Research what each distance means.
-Mahalanobis Distance requires inverting the covariance matrix of the data.
-When the covariance matrix is singular or ill-conditioned, the data live in a linear subspace of the feature space.
-In this case, the features have to be transformed into a reduced feature set in the linear subspace, which is equivalent to using a pseudoinverse instead of an inverse.
-4
-2